The Katoomba Cascades (Waterfall and Lookouts)

 Cliff View Lookout

-From the Cliff View Lookout, the Prince Henry Cliff Walk continues eastbound towards Echo Point and the Three Sisters, with a few smaller lookout points to explore on the way.
+From the Cliff View Lookout, the Prince Henry Cliff Walk continues eastbound towards Echo Point and the Three Sisters, with a few smaller lookout points to explore along the way.

 Katoomba Cascades in the Blue Mountains